EricTerrell/EBTCompass/README.md

 Key Features:

-* Display compass heading, current GPS coordinates, direction, and speed
+* Display compass heading, current GPS coordinates, altitude, direction, and speed
 * Go to a specific point using Google Maps
 * Go along a given heading (e.g. North).
 Your device will vibrate to course correct
 * Customize update frequency of magnetometer, gyroscope, and GPS updates
+* Display sensor accuracy (magnetometer & gyroscope)
 * Open source
 * Free.
 No ads!